 Types of Low Vision

-The visual acuity of people with low vision varies widely, but, in general, low vision is defined as a condition in which a person's vision cannot be fully corrected by glasses, thus interfering with daily activities such as reading and driving.
-Low vision is more common among the elderly, but it can occur in individuals of any age as a result of such conditions as macular degeneration, glaucoma, diabetic retinopathy, or cataracts.
-Each of these conditions causes different types of effects in a person's vision, however, here are a few generalizations:
+While visual acuity of people with low vision varies widely, low vision is generally defined as a condition in which a person's vision cannot be fully corrected by glasses and interferes with daily activities such as reading and driving.
+Low vision is more common among the elderly, but it can occur in at any age as a result of conditions such as macular degeneration, glaucoma, diabetic retinopathy, or cataracts.
+Each of these conditions affects a person's vision in different ways; however, some general principles apply:

 The key principle of web accessibility for people with low vision is:

-- Perceivable: because they cannot perceive (see) content that is small, does not enlarge well, or which does not have sufficient contrast
+- Perceivable: content that is small, does not enlarge well, or has low contrast may be difficult to perceive.

 The macula is near the center of the retina, which is the area in the back of the eye.
-The aging process and the thinning of the tissues of the macula cause the most common form of macular degeneration,"dry" macular degeneration.
-The result is a gradual loss of vision.
-"Wet" macular degeneration occurs when abnormal blood vessels at the back of the eye begin to leak fluid or blood and blur central vision, often resulting in rapid loss of vision.
-In either case, the person's central area of sight is affected the most, making it difficult to see objects that the person is looking at directly.
-The images below are a simulation of the effect of macular degeneration.
-Text can appear broken and unclear.
+"Dry" macular degeneration occurs as the tissues of the macula thin out over time, resulting in a gradual loss of vision.
+"Wet" macular degeneration, which is less common, occurs when blood vessels at the back of the eye begin to leak fluid or blood which blurs central vision and often results in rapid loss of vision.
+In either case, the person's central area of sight is affected the most.
+The images below help illustrate the effect of macular degeneration..

 To get a better idea of what macular degeneration is like, hold up your hand about 12 inches (about 30 cm) from your eyes, so that you can't see straight in front of you, but you can see around the edges of your hand.
 Now, without looking to the sides, try to read something in your peripheral vision.
-Remember to keep looking straight at your hand!
-This exercise shows how difficult it can be for individuals with advanced macular degeneration.
+Keep your vision focused on your hand!
+This illustrates how a person with advanced macular degeneration sees things.
 The problem isn't so pronounced for people with lesser degrees of macular degeneration, but the basic idea is the same.

 Glaucoma is caused by an increase in pressure inside the eye, which causes damage to the optic nerve.
-The end result is often the opposite of the effect of macular degeneration: the loss of peripheral vision and a blurry central area of vision.
-It can be particularly difficult to read text because text seems faded as well as blurry.
+The end result is often the inverse of the effect of macular degeneration: the loss of peripheral vision and a blurry central area of vision.
+Text will appear faded and blurry.
 Some people have compared the effects of glaucoma to looking at everything through a straw.

-One of the effects of long-term diabetes can be the leaking of retinal blood vessels, causing dark patches in the field of vision where the leaks occur.
-Text can appear blurred or distorted in these regions.
+One potential effect of long-term diabetes is the leaking of retinal blood vessels, which can cause dark patches in the field of vision where the leaks occur.
+Text may appear blurred or distorted in where these dark patches occur.

-Individuals with cataract have areas of opacity in the lens of their eyes which results in a blurred or hazy effect, especially in bright light.
-Text can appear to fade into the background.
-High contrast is especially important for people with advanced cataract.
+Individuals with a cataract have areas of opacity in the lens of their eyes which results in a blurred or hazy effect, especially in bright light.
+Text may be difficult to distinguish from the background.
+High contrast is especially important for people with an advanced cataract.

-Some kinds of content are difficult to interpret when enlarged.
-For example, graphics that contain text can become blocky and pixilated, making the text difficult to understand.
-Take a look at the two images below.
+Some kinds of content are difficult to interpret when enlarged or zoomed.
+For example, graphics that contain text may become blocky and pixilated when enlarged, making the text difficult to read.
+Consider the two images below.
 The one on the left is a screenshot of text that has been enlarged.
 The image on the right is a screenshot of text within a graphic that has been enlarged.